• Skip to primary navigation

 4. Get on a boat

-If you’re going to be spending time along the beautiful Caribbean beaches of South America, you really should get in some time on a boat.
+If you’re going to be spending time along the beautiful Caribbean beaches of South America, you really should get out on the water.

 The beaches can get a bit crowded on some of the islands, but not all.
 If you end up renting a private boat for the day, ask to go to some of the more remote areas.

-If that’s not an option, plan to arrive early before the crowds arrive.
+If that’s not an option just plan to arrive early before the crowds arrive.

 5. Enjoy Colombian cuisine

-One of my favorite things about Colombia was the food.
-If you’ve never tried Colombian food before, you’re in for a real treat.
+One of the best things about Colombia is the food.
+If you’ve never tried Colombian cuisine before, you’re in for a real treat.

 During your entire time here, I recommend trying as many different things as you can handle.